BisolaIbiwoye/Model-Validation-with-Ersilia-Model-Eos4tcc/README.md

 This repository run predictions on 1000 clean and standardised molecules using Ersilia Model BayeshERG with EOS model ID: eos4tcc

-BayeshERG is a robust, reliable and interpretable deep learning model for predicting hERG channel blockers.

-The BayeshERG is developed with the python v3.6 and following packages:dgl, pytorch, and rdkit.
+The BayeshERG is developed with the python v3.6 and following packages: dgl, pytorch, and rdkit.

+A csv file was retrieved from the [author's implementation] (https://github.com/GIST-CSBL/BayeshERG/tree/main) for model reproducibility.

+The author's implementation stated in the [README.md](https://github.com/GIST-CSBL/BayeshERG/blob/main/README.md) file was followed step by step.

+I reproduced the author's accuracy score as found in the [publication.](https://academic.oup.com/bib/article/23/4/bbac211/6609519?login=false#366570855)

 **CITATION**